jcmunav63/catalog-my-things/README.md

 **Did you create this project from scratch?**

-  - Yes, and for that reason, I have extensively learned about Object-Oriented Programming, including key concepts such as association, aggregation, and composition, as well as skills in running scripts, obtaining user input, adhering to best practices, and applying SOLID principles.
+  - Yes, and for that reason, we have extensively learned about Object-Oriented Programming, including key concepts such as association, aggregation, and composition, as well as skills in running scripts, obtaining user input, adhering to best practices, and applying SOLID principles.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>